Artificial-Intelligence-AHS/ai-21/README.md

 Sorts through all documents on local harddrive and determines which class each document goes to

+## **Stock Price Prediction**
+In this AI project, you may try to forecast 6-month price fluctuations of a stock using data from the organization's given reports.

+## **Handwritten Digits Recognition**
+Building a handwritten digits recognition system that can recognise the numbers drawn by people to recognise handwritten mathematical symbols

 ## **Lets not be lonely**
 Tracks where you are in the room and goes up to you to give you a hug